codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 The next step is to define the `_trsm` function in a `.cpp` file.
 In this way, when the client binary is linked against SYCL-BLAS, the linker will find the definition of the missing symbol.

-To do this, we create the source file that will contain instantiation of the new `_trsm` operation.
+To do this, we create the source file that will contain instantiations of the new `_trsm` operation.
 The file is located at `src/interface/blas3/trsm.cpp.in`.
 This is not the file that will be compiled, but a template file that the python script `python_generator/py_gen_blas_binary.py` will use to generate the actual source file where the instantiation of `_trsm` will happen.